Principles We Swear By

 We believe our faith is essential

-We are a faith-based organization, but that does not mean our vision is narrow.
-We approach issues through the lens of American Muslims, not because we focus solely on issues that affect the Muslim community, but because we believe the Muslim community can be a thought leader on a wide array of topics.
+Our organization has faith values at its core, but that does not mean our vision is narrow.
+We approach issues through a lens of faith because we believe the wider-faith community can be thought leaders on a wide array of topics.

-We believe religion has a place in politics, meaning that God guides our decisions and that our faith steers our moral compass.
+We believe faith has a place in shaping public policy, meaning that God guides our decisions and that our faith steers our moral compass.
 It is nearly impossible to entirely remove faith from our advocacy, as it colors how we view the world.

 Still, we will never leverage our community to further a political agenda.
-We will not wield religious ideology for political gain, and we do not support any effort to use our community’s beliefs as vessels for political maneuvering and opportunism.
-Our religion is a guide, not a partisan tool.
+We will not wield religious ideology for political gain, and we do not support any effort to use faith beliefs as vessels for political maneuvering and opportunism.
+Religion is a guide, not a partisan tool.

 “If we ever forget that we’re one nation under God, then we will be one nation gone under.”